In this lesson we're going to answer these questions and more.

-No debtor or creditor T-accounts go in the general ledger, right?
-Only in the debtor and creditor ledgers, right?
+Now, as far as we know, debtor and creditor T-accounts only go in the debtor and creditor ledgers, right?

-Well... no, not exactly.
-The general ledger also contains two special accounts relating to the above, called control accounts.
+In fact, it contains two special accounts relating to the above, called control accounts.

 For example, the "total sales" figure of $16,300 in the debtors control account above comes from the total in the sales journal below (which shows sales on credit).

 Also, the "bank" figure of $7,400 in the debtors control account would come from the total of the "debtors" column in the cash receipts journal:

 Similarly, the "total purchases" figure of $3,900 in the creditors control account could be traced back to the purchases journal (which shows purchases on credit).

-Let’s take debtors.
-For debtors, we compare the closing balance of the debtors control account in the general ledger to the total of all the closing balances of all the individual debtor accounts in the debtors ledger.
+For debtors, we compare the closing balance of the debtors control account in the general ledger to the total of all the closing balances of the individual debtor accounts in the debtors ledger.

 If the debtor T-accounts came to a different figure – let's say $11,000 – we would know for sure that there was some error, either in one of the individual debtor accounts in the debtors ledger or in the debtors control account (general ledger).

-Accounts personnel may even produce a debtors or creditors reconciliation statement, which is a report showing the discrepancies between the control account (general ledger) and the totals of the individual T-accounts in the debtors or creditors ledger.
+Accounts personnel may even produce a debtors or creditors reconciliation statement, which is a report showing the discrepancies between the control account (general ledger) and the total of the individual T-accounts (in the debtors or creditors ledger).

 So that's our lesson on control accounts.
 I hope it helped shed some light on this important topic.